 Who are we?

-- She is an educator by trade, has completed several education degree’s and has worked as a Primary School Teacher, A Private Tutor, A Conversational English Teacher, an IELTS Invigilator and an English ESL Lecturer.
-Previously she has worked in a diverse range of fields from design drafting to the Travel Industry and Hospitality.
-She is a generalist.
-She has been a stay at home mum since the birth of Lucas.
-She enjoys volunteering and has been a volunteer home tutor (teaching English to isolated migrants) for 12 years.
+She enjoys volunteering and has previously been a volunteer home tutor (teaching English to isolated migrants) for 12 years.
 She has also worked with many other community groups both in Australia and overseas.
 She travelled to Myanmar in 2011 to organise and run an English Summer School for disadvantaged girls, she has volunteered as a Sciguide for Scitech (a not-for-profit promoting general science in the community) and a Women’s Support Program for a charity Women’s Health Service.
-She is currently working for Befriend Inc. a NFP social enterprise that promotes diversity in the local Perth community.
+She is currently working casually for Befriend Inc. a NFP social enterprise that promotes diversity in the local Perth community.
 She hopes to foster a future career in community development for an ethical organisation.

-Look out for Hazmat guy in our blog posts.
+Look out for Hazmat guy in our blog pics.
 He may surprise you? …

 What to know more?

-- Read this travel blog and leave a comment
+- Read this travel blog and please leave a comment

 - Contact us and have a chat: email@example.com